alexandreroman/cf-hellojavaee/README.md

 ## Deploy to Cloud Foundry using Java Buildpack

-By pushing a WAR file to Cloud Foundry, the Java Buildpack will automatically deploy this artifact with an Apache Tomcat server.
+By pushing a WAR file to Cloud Foundry, the Java Buildpack will automatically deploy this artifact using an Apache Tomcat server.

 Just push this application:
 ```bash